 MBBS, MS, PhD, FRACS

-Dr Davidson has published over 25 articles and book chapters, and his work has been widely cited in the scientific literature.
+A/Prof Davidson has published over 25 articles and book chapters, and his work has been widely cited in the scientific literature.
 He has presented at local, national, and international meetings, including the World Congress of Neurological Surgery and the European Skull Base Society.
 He teaches on anatomy and surgical approach workshops, particularly in the area of extended endoscopic skull base surgery.
 A/Prof Davidson is a member of the Neurosurgical Society of Australasia, the Pituitary Society, the North American Skull Base Society, the AANS/CNS Joint Section on Tumors, and the International Society of Pituitary Surgeons.